 It’s not every day that one visits the Taj Mahal.
 So I spent 5 minutes on Instagram.
 I picked a few favorite shots to take during our visit to the Taj Mahal.
 You can go minimal or as creative as you like.
 Our guide immediately recognized the spots and angles for the shots.
 He also enforced the photography rules, after all, they are made to honor the Taj Mahal.

-Almost everyone will head to the central pool for a photo with the crystal clear water in the pools.
+Almost everyone will head to the central pool for a photo with the famous ‘Diana’s bench’ and the crystal clear water in the pool.
 So it is very hard to avoid people.
-Its best to go with the flow and incorporate everyone into the photo.
+It’s best to go with the flow and incorporate everyone into the photo.

 One can sometimes sneak in a quick shot of the imposing Taj Mahal structure with its reflection in the pools.
 But I had to be very prepared.
 I literally took the following shot in 5 seconds.
 The live photo feature on iPhone was a game changer.